MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 _See also:_ [MSMapDidChangeSceneCallback](iOS/MSMapDidChangeSceneCallback-interface.md)

-### startContinuousPan
+### StartContinuousPan

-Performs an continuous pan operation.
+Performs a continuous pan operation.

 **Android**